antononcube/Raku-ML-SparseMatrixRecommender/README.md

 document-term matrix creation functions and LSI application functions.
 I included them in the package since I wanted to minimize the external package dependencies.

-The package includes the data-sets `dfTitanic` in order to make easier the writing of introductory examples and unit tests.
+The package includes the data-set `dfTitanic` in order to make easier the writing of introductory examples and unit tests.

 For more theoretical description see the article